bcebere/ite-api/src/ite/utils/README.md

 2.`HistoricMetrics` class.
-Helpers for visualising the evolution of the performance metrics.
+Helpers for visualizing the evolution of the performance metrics.
 Useful for monitoring the training.

 API: